 Adding Classes Beyond the Deadline: Students should contact the Registrar’s office regarding the limited appeals process and should be prepared to document the extenuating circumstances that prohibited them from registering in a timely fashion.
 Students should not attend classes that they are not registered for.

 Last Day to Drop a Class: From the first class day through the tenth class day of the semester, students who drop a class will have that course removed from their record.
 From the tenth day of class through “the last day to drop a course,” which is specified in the Undergraduate Bulletin as 15 class days after the midterm point for semester length courses, students who drop a class will receive an indicator of W on their transcript.
 It should be noted that the “last day to drop a course” differs between undergraduates and graduates, with the undergraduate date being approximately two weeks later.

 Late Withdrawals from Courses: The various deadlines for dropping and adding courses are well publicized, and students are responsible for observing them.
 Occasionally a student will petition the Committee on Academic Standing (CAS) for a waiver of the deadline to drop a course.
-Forms for this purpose are available in the Office for Undergraduate Education, LC 30.
+Forms for this purpose are available online on Office for Undergraduate Education's website, https://www.albany.edu/undergraduateeducation/student_forms.php.
 In general, only cases which present documented extenuating circumstances beyond the student’s control are likely to be approved.
 If approved, these petitions result in a W for the course.
-The petition form asks the faculty whether they support the withdrawal request.
+The petition process involves consulting with the faculty about attendance and grades assignments and they can comment on whether they support the withdrawal request.
 The faculty recommendation is carefully considered by CAS; however, the outcome of the request is not determined exclusively by the faculty recommendation.
 Students sometimes erroneously assume that because a faculty member strongly supports their petition it is certain to be granted.
 This is not true.
 Please take care not to suggest otherwise to students.